albexl/data-structures-for-teaching/CONTRIBUTING.md

 Thank you for contributing to this project!
 We expect all contributors to have read this file before submitting Pull Requests.

-Each data structure is on the `data_structures` directory.
+Each data structure is in the `data_structures` directory.
 Every subdirectory in it should contain the implementation, client code, application examples, etc...

 ## Pull Requests